 This is one of the simplest and cheaper storage solutions for cloth diapers.
-All you need is a plastic drawer storage tower, such as this one from HOMZ.
+All you need is a plastic drawer storage tower, such units from HOMZ.

 The pro about this one compared to normal drawers is that you can see what’s inside if you are looking for a specific print.

 A bookcase or some random shelves are super versatile around the house and can easily become a perfect storage solution for cloth diapers.
 Once your baby grows out of diapers, you can still re-purpose the shelves for something else.

 This type of bookcase with the shape of a house seems to be a favorite for so many moms!
 The photo below is from a bookcase from IKEA, but you can find many other options, including dollhouses that can be re-purposed into storage units!

 If you are into DIY projects, you can even re-purpose an old bookshelf, sand it down and re-paint it however you want.
 I had to share this beautiful piece of art from one of the moms in the Facebook group!

 And I also had to share this photo … not so much because it’s how I would store my diapers, but because it represents on of my life goals: have this many cloth diapers for my baby! 🙂